Search

 Let’s say your goal is to learn 50 new words by the end of the week.
 Great!
 That’s perfectly realistic.

-But it’s also meaningless if you haven’t sat down and charted out a systematic means of getting yourself to accomplish the memorization of those words.
+But it’s also meaningless if you haven’t sat down and charted out a systematic means to ensure you memorize those words.

 I suggest developing an if-this-then-that language learning habit stack.